aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/update-task-data/_index.md

 ---
-title: "aspose tasks java – Update Task Data to MPP Format"
+title: "How to Update Task Data to MPP Format with Aspose.Tasks for Java"
 linktitle: Update Task Data to MPP Format in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: "Learn how to update task data to MPP format using aspose tasks java.
 Follow our step‑by‑step guide for efficient project management."